dmuiruri/aws/README.md

 # Overview

-This module implements a mechanisim to update the index file as soon as it changes as it is edited and saved, -tracking the file's timestamp.
-Currently the approach implemented uses polling and specifically listens to changes in the index file and run an AWS CLI command to update the file in the S3 bucket.
+This module implements a mechanisim to backup a given folder to an AWS bucket as soon as the contents change i.e as it is edited and saved.
+That is done by tracking the files timestamps.
+Currently the approach implemented uses polling and specifically listens to changes in the files and when changes are detected an AWS CLI command to update the file in the S3 bucket is issued.

 AWS command: `aws s3 cp file.html s3://bucket`

-For the aws command to work, the proper credentials would need to be setup at `~/.aws/credentials`
+For the aws command to work, the proper credentials would need to be setup at `~/.aws/credentials` and this script would need to be running in the background.

-To run this file, the index.html file needs to be in the folder where the script is running from.

-The script could be extended to be more generic and listen to all files in a folder that may require to be updated to the AWS cloud.

 Notably, such a script can be used to complement AWS S3 bucket's lifecycle feature if needed.
 The life cycle feature can be configured